AbuNayem119/assignment-6-nayem/README.md

 ## 💻 ES6 Features

 - **Arrow Functions**: Simplifies function declarations.
+- **Promises**: Handle requests to fetch pet data from the API.
 - **Async/Await**: Handles asynchronous API calls and manages dynamic data fetching.
 - **Template Literals**: Makes it easy to inject API data directly into HTML elements.

+The **Pet Adoption Platform** is a feature-rich, dynamic, and user-friendly web application designed to provide an enjoyable experience for users looking to adopt pets.
+From browsing available pets, sorting by price, favoriting, and viewing detailed information, to adopting pets with a smooth countdown process, this platform combines intuitive design and functionality.
+Fully responsive and API-driven, it ensures seamless performance across all devices.

+By following the Figma design closely and incorporating best practices in web development, this project delivers a polished and professional solution that makes the pet adoption process interactive and engaging.
+Feel free to explore, contribute, or adapt the codebase for your own projects!